kosmanchik/Viking_game/README.md

-# RUSS game
+# Viking game

-Souls-like game, based on famous russian-speaking meme about war between ancient Russ and Lizards aliens This is joke-game, made by gamedev enjoyer
+Souls-like game, my first try at something serious in UE5.
-This's my first experience in gamedev.
+Also this's my first experience in gamedev.
 Developed with Unreal Engine 5

 # Developed by Kosmanchik